embyrne13/Snake/README.md

 ---

 The name of the game is Tornado.
 Tornado is a word game where you have 5 chances to guess the word.
 Each time you guess a wrong letter, you lose a part of your house.
-If you don't get the word in time, a tornado will known your house down.
+If you don't get the word in time, a tornado will knock your house down.
 Good luck!

 ### **_Screenshots_**